 Engage with the English language by using a variety of narrative & non-fiction reading, writing, listening, pronunciation, role-playing, and discussion activities to reinforce grammatical structures.
 Topics will encourage conversation and promote life skills.
 You will conduct research and write a personal narrative.
 You will work in flexible groups to complete a mapping project about the city of Long Branch and a comparison activity about two U.S. cities.
 You will create personal resumes while learning how to describe job interests, skills, and work history.
 Mock job interviews will be conducted in flexible groups.
 You will become aware of emergency preparedness, safety procedures, reporting accidents, and renting an apartment.
 Students will design a floor plan for an apartment/house and write a descriptive housing advertisement.
 Dialogue practice features doctor's appointments, household and vehicle maintenance, describing future plans, and telephone conversations will be conducted in flexible groups.
-You will be conducted in flexible groups.
-You will be conducted in flexible groups.
-You will and vehicle maintenance, describing future plans, and telephone conversations will be conducted in flexible groups.
 You will learn about health, nutrition, recipes, medicine safety tips, leaving and taking phone messages, offering help, and friendships.